Want to create a happy home???

 If our home is cozy and warm, if it has been furnished and decorated with care, it signals that we are content and resourceful – or simply happy.
 But if our home is messy and decorated carelessly (if at all) with few pictures on the walls, it may signal that we are going through a tough time.
 When my son can’t get started on a school assignment, I will ask him to start out by tidying up his room (something that’s frequently needed).
 Cluttered room, cluttered mind!

-7 tips for creating a happy interior!
+7 tips to create a happy home

 Fortunately, there are simple ways to do this.
 Here are just a few ideas:

-1. Align your space to your needs
+1. Align space to needs

 It’s a myth that the larger our home, the happier we become.
 How we organize and subsequently perceive the space in our home turns out to be much more important than the actual size or number of rooms.
 You’ll be surprised at how much better you’ll feel in an aligned, purposeful and well-organized space.
 Our homes serves many purposes: they must be our retreats for relaxation while also being our productive workspaces; they must be inspirational spots for creativity, homework, and exercise as well as enable calm and quiet at the end of the day.
 Balancing all of this starts with living only with what you need.
 In this way, with room to breathe and space to think, we can live a more meaningful life

-2. Add personality
+2. Add YOUR personality

 Personally, I love to be surrounded by the things that carry a meaning for me.
 I make my space my own by adding personally meaningful objects, artwork, books, and favorite mementos.
 These items will make me feel happy and comfortable in my skin every time i see them.
 The items you choose to surround yourself with say a lot about who you are.

-3. Green happy home
+3. Green home, happy home

 I have stressed this before: Not only do plants add life to a room, but they also have numerous health benefits.
 Studies have shown that plants can improve air quality, boost mood, reduce stress, and even help you focus.
 Introducing houseplants to every room in the home will bring a freshness into your living space.
 So bring in some greenery and let it do its job!